ddtraveller/TEFLTools/README.md

 36. **Axis Brain-Gut-Microbiota: Nutrisaun, Saude Mental, no Neuroplastiku iha Timor-Leste nia laran / The Brain-Gut-Microbiota Axis: Nutrition, Mental Health, and Neuroplasticity Across the Lifespan in Timor-Leste**
     - This course explores the intricate relationship between nutrition, gut microbiota, and mental health across the human lifespan, with a focus on the Timorese context.
 Students will examine how dietary choices influence brain function, neuroplasticity, and the development of mental health disorders through the brain-gut-microbiota axis.
 The course emphasizes the importance of understanding these connections for developing effective interventions and promoting overall brain health and well-being in Timor-Leste.

+37. **Mestre Enerjia Moris / Masters of the Living Energy**
+    - This course explores the mystical traditions and shamanic practices of the Andean Q'ero people, adapting these concepts to the cultural context of Timor-Leste.
+Students will learn about energy work, shamanic initiations, and indigenous wisdom while drawing parallels to Timorese spiritual traditions.
+The course aims to bridge indigenous and modern worldviews, fostering personal transformation through adapted Andean spiritual techniques.

+38. **Terapia Red Light / Red Light Therapy**
+    - This course explores the scientific principles and practical applications of red and near-infrared light therapy, tailored for the context of Timor-Leste.
+Students will learn about the biological effects of specific light wavelengths on cellular function, optimal dosing strategies, and the potential health benefits relevant to the Timorese population.
+The course emphasizes proper device selection, treatment protocols, and safety considerations while addressing local health challenges and cultural practices.

+39. **Yoga Vasishta Sara**
+    - This course explores the profound spiritual and philosophical teachings of the Yoga Vasishta, adapting its timeless wisdom to the cultural context of Timor Leste.
+Students will examine non-dualistic philosophy, the nature of consciousness and reality, and practical methods for self-inquiry and self-realization.
+The course aims to provide students with a deep understanding of Yoga Vasishta's teachings and their relevance to contemporary life in Timor Leste, fostering personal growth and spiritual development.

+40. **Medisina tradisionál Xina nian / TCM**
+    - This course explores holistic approaches to pain management through the lens of Traditional Chinese Medicine (TCM), adapted for the cultural context of Timor-Leste.
+Students will learn fundamental TCM concepts, various treatment modalities, and self-care practices that address pain by promoting overall balance and wellness in the body, mind, and spirit.
+The course emphasizes personalized approaches based on individual needs and constitution types, integrating ancient wisdom with modern understanding of health and pain management while respecting local Timorese healing traditions.

+41. **Rendimentu Baziku Universal / Universal Basic Income**
+    - This course examines the concept of Universal Basic Income (UBI) from an economic and policy perspective, with a focus on its potential application in Timor-Leste.
+Students will explore the role of UBI in addressing income inequality, poverty, and gaps in existing social safety nets within the Timorese context.
+The course compares UBI to current transfer programs, analyzes its potential distributional and fiscal impacts, and evaluates its effects on labor markets and social welfare in Timor-Leste.

+42. **Orasaun nia laran / The Heart of Prayer**
+    - This course explores the fundamental nature of being, consciousness, and divinity through the lens of prayer and meditation, with a focus on Timorese cultural and spiritual traditions.
+Students will examine teachings from various spiritual traditions, including Catholicism and indigenous Timorese beliefs, to understand the relationship between individual existence and infinite being.
+The course emphasizes practical approaches to realizing one's true nature and experiencing unity with the divine within the context of Timorese society.

 <img src="jpg/TL_kids2.jpg" alt="Timorese children in traditional dress" width="400"/>

 ## Modelu Risku Rai ba Timor Leste/Risk Terrain Modeling for Timor Leste